Medieval fortification: Walls

 The height of walls varied widely by castle, but were often 2.5–6 m thick.
 They were usually topped with crenellation or parapets that offered protection to defenders.
 Some also featured machicolations (from the French machicoulis, approximately "neck-crusher") which consisted of openings between a wall and a parapet, formed by corbelling out the latter, allowing defenders to throw stones, boiling water, and so forth, upon assailants below.
-Some castles featured additional inner walls, as additional fortifications from which to mount a defense if outer walls were breached.
+Some castles featured additional inner walls, as additional fortifications from which to mount a defence if outer walls were breached.